-Spit ups are common among newborn.
+Spit-ups are common among newborns.
 Read on to learn why your baby spits up clear liquid and what you can do.

 Worries come naturally to you when you are a first-time parent.
 Every little thing that newborns do differently like banging their head against your chest, chewing their hands aggressively, or keeping their mouth always open makes you question their actions.
 From their every whine to sleeping longer than usual seems like a ‘red alert’.

 But take solace in knowing that spitting up is common in newborns and usually, it is nothing to worry about.
 But frequent and persistent spitting up, along with poor weight gain can be a sign of acid reflux in babies.